Policy and legislation in Scotland

 National Carers Strategy

-In December 2022, the Scottish Government published it's new National Carers Strategy.
+In December 2022, the Scottish Government published a National Carers Strategy.
 The strategy seeks to address the challenges of the cost-of-living crisis and COVID-19 recovery and aims to support long-term change that will allow unpaid carers to provide care in a way that balances all other aspects of their lives.

 The strategy also aims to ensure that unpaid carers' importance to society is recognised and that their voices are represented and heard in national policy making.